redis/docs/content/operate/kubernetes/architecture/_index.md

 [Persistent storage is mandatory for Redis Enterprise.]({{<relref "/operate/rs/installing-upgrading/install/plan-deployment/persistent-ephemeral-storage/">}}) Redis Enterprise for Kubernetes [requires network-attached storage](https://en.wikipedia.org/wiki/Network-attached_storage).

-Redis Enterprise for Kubernetes uses [[PersistentVolumeClaims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) to manage storage resources.
-The PVC is an abstract representation of the PersistentVolume resources used by your Redis pods.
-PVCs are created by the Redis Enterprise operator and used by the RedisEnterpriseCluster (REC).
+Redis Enterprise for Kubernetes uses [PersistentVolumeClaims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) to manage storage resources.
+The PVC is an abstract representation of the [PersistentVolume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes) resources used by your Redis pods.
+PVCs are created by the Redis Enterprise operator and used by the [RedisEnterpriseCluster (REC)](#redisenterprisecluster-rec).

-PVCs are created with a specific size and [can be expanded](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) with the following steps, if the underlying [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) supports it.
+PVCs are created with a specific size and [can be expanded](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims), if the underlying [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) supports it.

 ## Auto Tiering